The Whitby High School: Comprehensive

 Cheshire agreed to go comprehensive, in principle, in 1966.
 It became a co-educational comprehensive in 1973, being known as Whitby County Comprehensive School, then Whitby Comprehensive School.

 Academic performance

 GCSE results 2011 are 3rd highest in the region with 89% 5 A*-C, while A level result are above the normal of the area.
-Now the GCSE results have been raised again as last year 11, got an astounding 92% 5 A*-C.
+Now the GCSE results have been raised again as last year 11, got 92% 5 A*-C.